Jump to: Family Connection - Vocabulary - College Sports - College Rep Visits - College Application Packet - Montgomery College - Test Prep - Links

 Priority Deadline - This is a set deadline for applications whereby students who are accepted are given PRIORITY consideration for admission, housing, scholarships, and other aid.

-Common Application - This is used by many schools to allow the student to fill out one standard application and submit it to many schools.
-This is used by many schools and is available online.
+Common Application - This allows students to fill out one standard application and submit it to many schools.
+It is available online.

 Academic Common Market - This program is intended to allow degree-seeking MARYLAND residents to enroll at certain out-of-state institutions in undergraduate programs of study not offered at a MD public college/university and to pay in-state tuition.
 This is a cooperative tuition-reduction agreement among 14 Southern Regional Education Board states, of which Maryland is one.
 If PUBLIC institutions in your home state do not offer degree programs in your field of study, it may be possible to arrange a waiver of out-of-state tuition to attend a cooperating PUBLIC institution in another participating state.
 These programs may change yearly.
 For more Information call 1-800-974-0203 or click here.